The benefits of public cloud continue to capture the attention of enterprises, and adoption has grown significantly...

 Lauren Nelsonprincipal analyst, Forrester Research

-Aside from their more isolated nature, virtual private clouds offer the ability to position the public cloud as an extension of your own data center.
+Aside from their more isolated nature, one of the biggest benefits of virtual private clouds is their ability to position the public cloud as an extension of an enterprise's own data center.

 "The address space can be contiguous and transactional workloads look and feel like they would in your own data center.
 For all intents and purposes, [a virtual private cloud] is just a workload in a remote data center," MacDonald said.